paribeir/minitalk/extras/Notes.md

     ___________

-    **❗First issue**: struct sigaction not recognized by vs code
+    **❗Issue**: struct sigaction not recognized by vs code

     Despite including <signal.h> in my header, struct sigaction and SA_SIGINFO were not being recognized by vs code.
 I got the error message “*incomplete type is not allowed*”.

     To solve this, I added the test macro [_GNU_SOURCE](https://man7.org/linux/man-pages/man7/feature_test_macros.7.html) to my header file above my libraries.
 This instructs the compiler to include additional features and definitions provided by the GNU C Library.
 Without it, the compiler was using a strict interpretation of the C standard, which did not include the struct sigaction that I needed.

-- Step 6: Decode string: from signal to char
+## Step 6: Decode string: from signal to char

     ```c
     if (signum == SIGUSR1)